baidu-security/app-env-docker/readme.md

 Successfully built 2bc8468709c0
 docker run --rm -it openrasp/seacms:6.45
 [-] Starting Apache
-Passing arguments to httpd using apachectl is no longer supported.
-You can only start/stop/restart httpd using this script.
-If you want to pass extra arguments to httpd, edit the /etc/sysconfig/httpd config file.
 AH00558: httpd: Could not reliably determine the server's fully qualified domain name, using 172.17.0.2.
 Set the 'ServerName' directive globally to suppress this message
 [-] Starting MariaDB
 [-] Dropping shell